 Learnings from the OptusBreach

-An Optus Store displaying apology after the breach was disclosed
+An Optus Store displayed an apology after the breach was disclosed

 Chronology of events

-Before we delve into the reasons behind Optus breach, let’s see the chronology of events.
-Data breach updates being followed up https://twitter.com/hashtag/OptusDataBreach and https://twitter.com/Jeremy_Kirk
+Before we delve into the reasons behind the Optus breach, let’s see the chronology of events.
+Data breach updates are being followed up https://twitter.com/hashtag/OptusDataBreach and https://twitter.com/Jeremy_Kirk

 Cause of the breach